ines/course-starter-python/docs/index.md

 ### Introduction on Homepage

-_It's important to attribute Noam Ross and Julia Silge's courses for this section as they are responsible for the code pasted below_
+_It's important to attribute Noam Ross and Julia Silge's courses for this section as they are responsible for the code pasted below._

 Unlike Ines's [Spacy Course](https://course.spacy.io/), you may want an introduction similar to what [Julia Silge](https://supervised-ml-course.netlify.com/) and [Noam Ross](https://noamross.github.io/gams-in-r-course/) did for their courses.